 What is the difference between funeral cover and life cover?

 Funeral cover is designed to cover the burial costs when you pass away.
-A life cover policy is designed to ensure that your beneficiaries have money available to them in order to continue with life and to take care of everyday costs such as housing, education, food, and clothing.
+A life cover policy is designed to ensure that your beneficiaries have money available to them in order to continue with life and to take care of everyday living costs.
 These are all the day-to-day expenses that a funeral plan won’t cover at the time of payout.

 Does AllLife offer funeral cover?